Selective Machine Learning of the Average Treatment Effect with an Invalid Instrumental Variable: Introduction

 \section{Introduction}

 One of the main concerns with drawing causal inferences from observational data is the inability to categorically rule out the existence of unobserved factors that are associated with both the exposure and outcome variables.
 The instrumental variable (IV) method is widely used in the health and social sciences for identification and estimation of causal effects under potential unmeasured confounding \citep{bowden1990instrumental, robins1994correcting, angrist1996identification,greenland2000introduction,wooldridge2010econometric,hernan2006instruments,didelez2010assumptions}.
-While the IV approach has a longstanding tradition in econometrics going back to the original works of \cite{wright1928tariff} and \cite{goldberger1972structural} in the context of linear structural modeling, \cite{robins1994correcting}, \cite{angrist1995identification}, \cite{angrist1996identification} and \cite{heckman1997instrumental} formalized the approach under the potential outcomes framework \citep{neyman1923applications, rubin1974estimating} which allows one to nonparametrically define the causal estimands of interest and clearly articulate assumptions needed to identify this effect; see recent reviews provided by \cite{imbens2004nonparametric}, \cite{imbens2009recent}, \cite{baiocchi2014instrumental} and \cite{swanson2018partial}.
 A valid IV is a pre-exposure variable that is (a) associated with treatment, (b) independent of any unmeasured confounder of the exposure-outcome relationship, and (c) has no direct causal effect on the outcome which is not fully mediated by the exposure.
+While the IV approach has a longstanding tradition in econometrics going back to the original works of \cite{wright1928tariff} and \cite{goldberger1972structural} in the context of linear structural modeling, \cite{robins1994correcting}, \cite{angrist1995identification}, \cite{angrist1996identification} and \cite{heckman1997instrumental} formalized the approach under the potential outcomes framework \citep{neyman1923applications, rubin1974estimating} which allows one to nonparametrically define the causal estimands of interest and clearly articulate assumptions needed to identify this effect; see recent reviews provided by \cite{imbens2009recent}, \cite{imbens2014}, \cite{baiocchi2014instrumental} and \cite{swanson2018partial}. {The efficient score for the target estimands of interest in the nonparametric IV model satisfies the so called Neyman orthogonality condition \citep{neyman1,neyman2,belloni2017program, 10.1111/ectj.12097, chernozhukov2020locally}, which translates to reduced local sensitivity with respect to nuisance parameters.
+This allows for $\surd{n}$-consistent estimation of the causal estimands of interest even when the complexity of the nuisance parameter space is no longer tractable by standard empirical process methods (e.g. Vapnik-Chervonenkis and Donsker classes) \citep{10.1111/ectj.12097, chernozhukov2020locally}, which represents a significant advancement in the use of machine learning methods for causal inference. }